This article demonstrates how to use queries to fetch cell data in Google Sheets using Quickwork.

 Operation Query Meaning To search users whose age is greater than 24 years and opts for a shirt of M or XL size Select * Where C > '24' AND ( D = 'M' OR D = 'XL' )

 Select users whose age is greater than 24 years and has opted for a shirt of M or XL size.

-Here, * denotes All and C and D denotes the name of the column header (which is Age and Shirt_size in our sheet).
+Here, * denotes All, and C and D denote the name of the column header (which is Age and Shirt_size in our sheet).

 Operation Query Meaning Get all the users and their information Select *

 Select and show all records